What’s the State of Sex Education In the U.S.?

-There is broad public support for sex ed, but many young people are still not receiving the sex education they need.
+There’s broad public support for sex education, but many young people aren’t receiving the sex education they need and deserve.

 Who Supports Sex Education?

-Sex Education is widely supported by the vast majority of people in the United States.
+Sex education is widely supported by the vast majority of people in the United States.
 In Planned Parenthood’s most recent poll on sex education, 93 percent of parents supported having sex education taught in middle school, and 96 percent of parents supported having sex education taught in high school.
-The vast majority of parents support sex education in middle school and high school that covers a wide range of topics, including STDs, puberty, healthy relationships, contraception, and sexual orientation.
+The vast majority of parents support sex education in middle school and high school that covers a wide range of topics, including STIs, puberty, healthy relationships, birth control, and sexual orientation.
 Other national, state and local polls on sex education have shown similarly high levels of support.

-Sex education is supported by numerous prestigious health and medical organizations including the American Medical Association, the American Academy of Pediatrics, and the Society for Adolescent Health and Medicine.
-Over 150 organizations are members of the National Coalition to Support Comprehensive Sexuality Education.
+Sex education is supported by numerous health and medical organizations including the American Medical Association, the American Academy of Pediatrics, and the Society for Adolescent Health and Medicine.
+More than 150 organizations are members of the National Coalition to Support Comprehensive Sexuality Education.

 Federal & State Policy Related to Sex Education